Diamante (American wrestler): Ring of Honor (2023–present)

 Diamante made her Ring of Honor (ROH) debut, AEW's sister promotion, on the April 27, 2023, episode of ROH on Honor Club, in a losing effort against Skye Blue.
 Following her debut, Diamante was on a start of a winning streak, defeating different competitors such as Teal Piper and Trish Adora.
 However, on the June 22 episode of ROH, Diamante lost to Leila Grey, after Grey's manager Mark Sterling distracted Diamante.
 The following week, Diamante defeated Grey in a rematch.

 On August 1, 2023, it was announced that Diamante will be taking on Athena for the ROH Women's World Championship.
 During this match, Diamante was not successful.

 On February 14, 2024, Diamante entered the inaugural ROH Women's World Television Championship tournament where she defeated Kiera Hogan in the first round.
 During the second round of the ROH Women's World Television Championship tournament Diamante lost to Billie Starkz.

 On the March 29, 2025 tapings of Ring of Honor Minion leader Athena recruited Diamante to ROH female alliance stable M.I.T..

 Other media

-Zuniga played the part of Ava Hernandez in Len Kabasinski's 2022 film Pact of Vengeance, which also stars Leo Fong.
+Zúñiga played the part of Ava Hernandez in Len Kabasinski's 2022 film Pact of Vengeance, which also stars Leo Fong.